CADD – Computer Aided Drafting and Design Program

 CADD drawings are used to build everything from manufactured products like toys, toasters, industrial machinery, or spacecrafts, to structures such as houses, office buildings, or oil & gas pipelines.
 These drawings are the standard across numerous industries.

-CADD students may earn college credit through our Tech Prep Agreements and partnership with Truckee Meadows Community College.
+CADD students are eligible to earn college credits through our partnership with Truckee Meadows Community College.

 Graduates in this program have become Mechanical Engineers, Architects, Project Managers, and CADD Technicians.
 While in this program, students receive applicable and required training for careers in the following areas: